yzng2s/yzng2s.github.io/content/en/posts/2023-11-11-MyFirstEnglishPost.md

 toc: false
 ---

-# This is My first post

-DNA-modified nanoparticles enable DNA sensing and therapeutics in nanomedicine and are also crucial for nanoparticle self-assembly with DNA-based materials.
+DNA-modified nanoparticles enable DNA sensing and therapeutics in nanomedicine and are also crucial for nanoparticle self-assembly with DNA-based materials. <br>
 However, methods to conjugate DNA to nanoparticle surfaces are limited, inefficient, and lack control.

 Inspired by DNA tile nanotechnology, we demonstrate a new approach to nanoparticl modification based on electrostatic attraction between negatively charged DNA tiles and positively charged nonoparticles.